MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 ---
 title: Set up Dynamics 365 Product Visualize on a new Dynamics 365 instance
-description: Instructions to set up a Dynamics 365 instance and install Product Visualize solution
+description: Instructions to set up a Dynamics 365 instance and install the Dynamics 365 Product Visualize solution
 author: sbmjais
 ms.author: shjais
 manager: shujoshi